apache/cloudstack-documentation/source/upgrading/upgrade/_sysvm_restart.rst

 In addition to the support for live patching, users still have the facility to follow the legacy workflow of restarting the system VMs once the packages on the management servers have been upgraded.
-Here you'll need to restart the system VMs in order for those VMs to be rebuilt from the new system VM template version.
+Here you'll need to restart the system VMs in order for those VMs to be rebuilt from the new system VM Template version.

 .. note::